Tempo logotype

 • Integration with Tempo Capacity Planner for planned vs. actual capacity at individual and team level

-REDspace saved over $220,000 CAD using Tempo Capacity Planner, Timesheets, and Financial Manager – execution-governance economics that Clockify's freemium time-only model isn't built to produce.
+REDspace saved over $220,000 CAD using Capacity Planner, Timesheets, and Financial Manager – execution-governance economics that Clockify's freemium time-only model isn't built to produce.
 The free tier is a real wedge for small teams.
 At enterprise scale, the cost of the governance gap usually exceeds whatever a license line item would have been.

 Ideal customer for each tool